In this section

 - urinalysis - testing of a urine sample for protein, red blood cells, white blood cells, or casts to indicate kidney disease associated with several rheumatic diseases.

-Specific treatment for Kawasaki disease will be determined by your child's physician based on:
+Kawasaki disease treatment will be determined by your child's physician based on:

 - your child's age, overall health, and medical history